 How should you help protect yourself and your dogs from Lepto infection?
 Use caution when you visit the coastline and beach.
 Watch for wildlife along the beach and do not approach wildlife closer than 50 feet.
 That may mean keeping your dog on a leash as you walk.
 Remember that some sea lions on the beach may be ill, dying or dead, and nothing attracts a dog's attention like a dead animal!
 Avoid swimming in or drinking from the standing, brackish water by the coast; this means water at the beach but also water in rivers and streams at the coast.

 There is a vaccination available that can help to protect your dog from infection.
 As a general rule, a dog that has never had Leptospirosis immunization should receive a minimum series of two vaccines containing Leptospirosis, administered approximately 2 to 4 weeks apart, in order to develop protective levels of immunity.
 After that, your dog should be boostered annually to maintain adequate levels of immunity.
-Due to the current situation, the veterinarians at Grove Veterinary Clinic are recommending leptospirosis vaccination for dogs that frequent the beach and other bodies of water that could potentially be contaminated (i.e. lakes, rivers, streams, free standing bodies of water).
+Due to the presence of Leptospirosis in our area, the veterinarians at Grove Veterinary Clinic are recommending leptospirosis vaccination for dogs that frequent the beach and other bodies of water that could potentially be contaminated (i.e. lakes, rivers, streams, free standing bodies of water).
 Dogs that have the potential to be in contact with the urine of infected wildlife species (rats, raccoons, skunks, sea lions, etc.) should also be vaccinated.

 Even though this story is about coastal Leptospirosis infections, keep in mind that Leptospirosis is found in other places, too.
 Any areas where animal urine can be left behind poses a health concern, particularly in the many natural areas that we enjoy hiking and camping in here in the Pacific Northwest.